City Bike Faceoff

 Frame strength is important because unlike your racing bike or mountain bike, you lock your city bike to metal poles all day, and that hurts your bike.
 Most bikes in North America continue to be designed for riding outside of the city whether casually or for sport.
 These bikes are built with the assumption that the rider wants something light with lots of gears.
 The overall ethos is speed and distance, and that's where all the R&D money goes.

 A city cyclist is very different.
 They are not on their bike for hours riding a recreational path on the weekend.
 They are out there everyday doing short-burst distances in cities where speed is constantly interrupted by stop lights and constant turns.
-These bikes need to be durable, and not just when they're riding through potholes and streetcar tracks, but when they're doing nothing, like being locked to a pole.
-If the bike industry down in California knew their bikes were being stored next to poles overnight in a northeast city like Toronto, they'd be back to the drawing board pretty quick.
+These bikes need to be durable, and not just when they're riding through potholes and streetcar tracks, but when they're doing nothing - like being locked to a pole.
+If the bike industry down in California knew their bikes were being stored next to poles overnight in a wintry city like Toronto, they'd be back to the drawing board pretty quick.

 Steel remains the strongest material for a bike, but without good finishes (as we saw above), steel can rust.
 Aluminum is the other option.
 Aluminum doesn't rust and is significantly lighter than steel.
 But aluminum is generally 30% weaker than steel.
 If you lock it next to a pole you expose it to a high contingency environment it can dent (cars parallel parking, other cyclists locking next to you, drunken vandals).
 And if it dents, the frame needs to be replaced, full stop.
 When aluminum dents it loses all of its end-to-end tensility and one day it can just crumple, something engineers call "catastrophic failure" (yikes!).
+But, aluminum can be strong for city riding and locking-up, but only if the designers made that a design priority.

 If you're riding an aluminum frame originally designed for recreation, chances are good the aluminum walls are very thin and formed exclusively to be lightweight.
 That's great for longer rides in the country, but its hard to see how this benefits the city cyclist.
-However, if you're riding a frame like a Devinci or Fahrradmanufaktur you're riding a frame that's thicker where it matters.
+However, if you're riding a frame like a Devinci or Fahrradmanufaktur you're riding a frame that has wall-thickness where it matters.
 With aluminum, it all comes down to the assumption of the bicycle designer.
 Both Devinci and Fahraddmanuktur design their bikes in places where people use their bikes for both city and recreation.
 These frames are designed to be light but strong.
 They may be a touch heavier than the competition, but 2% added weight can mean 98% more life out of the bike.
 Plus, they don't rust.

 Don't derail your maintenance

 It makes sense that bikes designed for recreation try to give you a lot of gears.
 If you're riding a long recreational path or have your bike at the cottage you need a wide range of gears for hills, speed and longer rides.
-But, in a high proximity environment this isn't required, especially if all of this gear choice adds a ton of extra maintenance.
+But, in a high proximity environment this generally isn't required, especially if all of this gear choice adds a ton of extra maintenance.

 Most bikes sold at most bike stores have a minimum of 21 speeds.
 Nowadays the average is 27 speeds with some bikes topping out at 33 speeds.
 What all of these gearing systems have in common is the use of derailleur.
 A derailleur is literally a device that 'derails' the chain up-and-down from cog to cog.
 What these systems also have in common is that both the cogs and derailleurs are all external and incredibly fussy.
-If the derailleur gets bumped one day when you lock your bike to a pole, it will require an adjustment.
+If the derailleur gets bumped one day when you lock your bike to a pole, it will require a re-adjustment.
 If the cable that connects the shifter to the derailleur stretches even a millimetre it throws all the gears out of whack.
 That's the one problem with the Devinci hybrids we sell.
 While they may have strong wheels and frames built for city cyclists, they feature derailleur systems that limit these bikes to indoor storage and Spring/Summer riding.

 The upright cyclist